Talked

 Due to the current COVID-19 situation Medicare now covers telehealth sessions providing that you have a Mental Health Care Plan and your chosen psychologist is Medicare registered.
 Find counsellors who are Medicare providers.

-How can I get a Mental Health Care Plan (MHCP)?
+How can I get a Mental Health Care Plan (MHCP) or Mental Health Treatment Plan (MHTP)?

-You must book an appointment with a GP who will run through a list of questions and determine whether a MHCP will be suitable for you.
+You must book an appointment with a GP who will run through a list of questions and determine whether an MHCP or MHTP will be suitable for you.
 This generally takes about 20 minutes to complete.

 How do I claim the cost back on Medicare?